-Lt.
-Governor urges non-violent marijuana offenders to apply for pardon
+Lt. governor urges non-violent marijuana offenders to apply for pardon

 Beyond just improving lives, Hargreaves said this push for pardons actually benefits those already in the workforce.

-House Republicans appear to be on board, although they don’t necessarily agree with fees waived for the pardon process, per a spokesman.
+House Republicans appear to be on board, although they don’t necessarily agree with fees waived for the pardon process, according to a spokesman.

-In Cumberland County, State Representative Greg Rothman said this is not an issue for his district.
+In Cumberland County, state Rep. Greg Rothman said this is not an issue for his district.
 We also reached out to Dauphin County District Attorney Fran Chardo who said he “will look at each clemency application, individually.”

 For more information on applying for a pardon, click here.